garrandall/popular-music-data/tracks/the-way-ariana-grande-mac-miller.md

 I love the way (I love the way you make me feel)
 I love the way (I love it, I love it)
-Baby, I love the way (I love the way you make me feel) Ooh, I love the way (I love it, I love it)
+Baby, I love the way (I love the way you make me feel) Oh, I love the way (I love it, I love it)
 The way you love me

 Oh, it's so crazy you get my heart jumping